codeigniter4/CodeIgniter4/contributing/signing.md

 The best solution, while not fool-proof, is to "securely sign" your commits.
-Such commits are digitally signed, with a GPG-key associated with your github account.
+Such commits are digitally signed, with a GPG-key associated with your GitHub account.
 It still isn't foolproof, because a malicious developer could create a bogus email and account, but it is more reliable than an unsigned or a "signed-off by" commit.